shep2363/Zip_Watcher/README.md

-please take caution when using this code, it has no security written in the code, so it will extract anything that is a zip file
+please take caution when using this code, it has no security written in the code, so it will extract anything that is a zip file that get downloaded to your "Downloads folder"